ryan-mcclue/musings/notes.md

 As a possible optimisation, change from pointers to values to avoid aliasing

+clamp can be re-written as min() and max() combination, which are instructions in SSE

+Don't be scared of mass name changing!!
+Before doing so, see all places where name is used

+Don't be scared of long list of compiler errors.
+Work your way through them

 The matching main header file will include additional user header files to alleviate main source file including them all

 Distinguishing between starting from corner of pixel or centre of pixel